 Unless made confidential by law, the court's opinions, judgments, and orders are public records.
-The original briefs and other papers filed in a case, clerks' records, and reporters' records are public records unless sealed by order of the trial court in accordance with Rule 76a, Tex.
-R. Civ.
-P., by another court in accordance with other law, or by other law.
+The original briefs and other papers filed in a case, clerks' records, and reporters' records are public records unless sealed by order of the trial court in accordance with Rule 76a, TEX.
+R. CIV.
+P., by another court in accordance with other law.